pakeke-constructor/PushOps/txt_and_images/components.md

--- If the player invokes
-boomFunction = function(e)
+-- If the player invokes a boom near `e` boomFunction = function(e)
     ...
 end